Davis, California, deadly stabbings suspect arrested, police say

 Carlos Dominguez, 21, had been taken into custody Wednesday and was formally arrested a day later after allegedly admitting to at least one of the stabbings, CBS Sacramento reported, but police would not confirm if that was true.

 About 15 people called police Wednesday to report seeing a person who matched the suspect's description in Sycamore Park where one of the stabbings occurred.
 After he was taken into custody, detectives interviewed the suspect for "many hours," Davis Police Chief Darren Pytel said Thursday.
-He was initially arrested for possessing a large knife that he had on him when he was taken into custody.
-At around 1 p.m. local time Thursday, he was arrested and charged with two counts of homicide and one count of attempted murder, Pytel said.
+He was initially arrested around 1:20 a.m. local time for possessing a large knife that he had on him when he was taken into custody.
+At around 1 p.m. local time Thursday, he was arrested and charged with two counts of murder and one count of attempted murder, Pytel said.

+Police said that when Dominguez was taken into custody he was still wearing the same clothes that he had been seen wearing during the third stabbing attack, which took place two days earlier.
+"That's highly unusual," Pytel noted.

+Dominguez was a student at UC Davis until last week, Pytel said.
+UC Davis said in a statement shortly after Thursday's press conference that Dominguez was in his third year at the school but was "separated for academic reasons" on April 25.

 At least three people were stabbed, two fatally, near the campus of UC Davis within the last two weeks.
 The body of 50-year-old David Breaux was found with multiple stab wounds on April 27 in a local park.